 - New Beginnings Program: A nationally-recognized parenting program for separating and divorcing parents in which research demonstrates that parental participation in the program results in improved children’s long-term adjustment following divorce.

-Child Abuse Intervention Programs
+Child Welfare Programs

-- Substance-Exposed Newborn Safe Environment Program – “SENSE Program”: A comprehensive, coordinated treatment program for families with substance-exposed newborns to effectively address the needs of the baby as well as the substance abuse by the mother or parents.
+- Substance-Exposed Newborn Safe Environment Program – “SENSE Program”: A specialized component of our Family Preservation program, SENSE is a comprehensive, coordinated treatment program for families with substance-exposed newborns to effectively address the needs of the baby as well as the substance abuse by the mother or parents.